raspberrypilearning/cd-intermediate-javascript-sushi/en/step_3.md

 title: I don't have a Trinket account
 ---

-You can save your work by using one of the options in the **Share** menu.
-You will get a link that you can either save somewhere, for example in a document, or send to someone via email.
+You can save your work using one of the options in the **Share** menu.
+You will get a link that you can either save somewhere, for example in a text file, or send to someone via email.
-**Note:** each time you make a change, you will get a new link.
+**Note:** each time you make a change to your code, you will get a new link.

 If you want to create an account on Trinket, follow the steps below.
 This will allow you to access your work easily from any computer, and to **remix** projects somebody else has shared with you.
-Remixing means you will save a copy of a project so you can make your own changes to it.
+Remixing means you will save a copy of a project to you Trinket account so you can make your own changes to it.

 - Go to [the Trinket website](http://dojo.soy/trinket) and click **Sign Up For Your Free Account**.
 You will need an email address to sign up.